LaudateCorpus1/weblogic-image-tool/site/create-mii-image.md

-# Create MII Image
+# Create Files Image

-The `create_mii_image` command helps build a WebLogic Docker image from a given base OS image for deploying to WebLogic Kubernetes Operator Model In Image domain source type.
+The `filesimage` command helps build a WebLogic Docker image from a given base OS image for deploying to WebLogic Kubernetes Operator Model In Image domain source type.
 The required option for the command is marked.
 There are a number of optional parameters for the create feature.

 ```
-Usage: imagetool create_mii_image [OPTIONS]
+Usage: imagetool filesimage [OPTIONS]
 ```

 | Parameter | Definition | Default |